-- A14.1 In addition to meeting the requirements of Regulation A13, all modules and programmes of study offered by the University must satisfy the requirements of Regulation A2.6. - At the start of each academic year, the University will provide all students with a handbook (myProgramme/myUniversity) which contains clear and concise information on student responsibilities, programme specific regulations and procedures and University regulations, procedures, information, services and organisations. - A14.3 All students will be allocated a Personal Development Tutor.
-The Personal Development Tutor will meet with each student on a regular basis to provide academic advice and guidance which will help to ensure that each student has the correct information to assist them to manage their learning in the most effective way to suit their learning needs. - A14.4 Where the University has approved that attendance is compulsory for certain areas of work in order to meet the objectives of a module or programme of study, the student handbook (myProgramme) will provide details of the attendance requirements to be met by students, the formal arrangements designed to monitor students' progress and warn students of any consequences of failure to meet the attendance requirements set. - A14.5 All students will have access to the University's academic regulations and the University's Student Charter. - A14.6 At the same time as the examination timetable is produced, the University will provide all students with information on submission dates for extenuating circumstances and student academic appeals. - A14.7 Schools will provide all students with information on the dates of Programme Assessment Boards.
+- A14.1 In addition to meeting the requirements of Regulation A13, all modules and programmes of study offered by the University must satisfy the requirements of Regulation A2.6. - A14.2 General information on regulations, policies, support and services is provided for all students on MyNapier.
+Complementing this, at the start of each academic year the relevant School will also provide students with written, clear and concise programme specific information to assist and guide them successfully in their studies. - All students will be allocated a Personal Development Tutor.
+The Personal Development Tutor will meet with each student on a regular basis to provide academic advice and guidance which will help to ensure that each student has the correct information to assist them to manage their learning in the most effective way to suit their learning needs. - Where the University has approved that attendance is compulsory for certain areas of work in order to meet the objectives of a module or programme of study, the student will be provided with details of the attendance requirements to be met by students, the formal arrangements designed to monitor students' progress and warn students of any consequences of failure to meet the attendance requirements set. - A14.5 All students will have access to the University's academic regulations and the University's Student Charter. - A14.6 At the same time as the examination timetable is produced, the University will provide all students with information on submission dates for extenuating circumstances and student academic appeals. - A14.7 Schools will provide all students with information on the dates of Programme Assessment Boards.